-The best way to implement ITIL processes is in a phased approach, for that first you would need to understand what are the pain points in the IT, what is the most important process applicable for IT operations, and the implementation methodology.
-Some of the popular implementation methodologies can be defined as Deming cycle and Six sigma DMADV.
+The best way to implement ITIL processes is in a phased approach using PDCA (Plan, Develop, Check and Act).
+First, you would need to understand IT’s pain point, the most important process applicable for IT operations, and the implementation methodology.

-So here in this article, I am going to explain the ITIL implementation in PDCA approach.
+Some of the widespread implementation methodologies can be defined as the Deming cycle and Six Sigma DMADV.
+So here in this article, I am going to explain the ITIL implementation in the PDCA approach.

 Prepare the project charter, consisting of a business case, goal statement, project plan, project scope, and roles and responsibilities.

 Business case –should describe the benefits and opportunities of considering the following areas: